Lukashenko braces for economic winter of discontent | DW | 17.11.2020

 But the situation could be changing.
 Strikes have been reported at a number of the large state-owned industrial plants that are the backbone of the economy.

 ECFR's Pavel Slunkin points to the fact that recently strikes were also announced by the employees of industrial giants such as MTZ and BelAZ, who had previously been considered the undisputed electoral base of the government.
-"An eloquent symbol of this phase was Lukashenko's speech at one of the large Minsk factories, during which the 'father of the nation' was greeted by workers chanting 'go away,'" says Slunkin, although adding he is skeptical a general strike would happen in the nearest future.
+Alexander Yaroshuk, president of the Belarusian Congress of Democratic Trade Unions (BKDP), told DW that strikes are now also taking place at OJSC Belaruskali, a producer of potash fertilizer and OJSC Grodno Azot, a nitrogen producer.

+"It should be borne in mind that for more than a quarter of a century Belarusian workers have been held in the grip of a dictatorial regime and political strikes are prohibited," Yaroshuk said.
+"But even in these circumstances, the number of those who responded to Tikhanovskaya's call and gone on strike, is very significant."

 Another crucial part of the Belarusian economy is high-tech.
 In August, 500 representatives of the sector signed an open letter casting doubt on official election results, demanding the release of political prisoners and an end to violence and detentions of protesters.
 Some threatened to relocate to neighboring Poland, Ukraine, Latvia and Lithuania.